TENET-RCCPII/TENET-VideoConferencing/Contribute.md

    - Below the closing `---` you can type the blog post in Markdown format.
 Learn more about [Markdown](https://www.markdownguide.org/basic-syntax).
 Don't be afraid of Markdown.
 It is a relatively easy-to-use markup language.
    - For more examples on the formatting, look at previous blog posts in the repository's [`_posts` folder](_posts).
+   - Remember to add a short commit message at the bottom of the page and click on `Commit changes` once you are happy with your contributions.

 ## Changing the Navigation Menu